basst314/space/README.md

 ## Development Guidelines
 Development guidelines are permanent subject to change.
-- Development is split into three areas: _space-server_, _space-client_ and _space-common_ which is the shared codebase used by both, server and client.
+- Development is split into three areas: _space-server_ (com.space.server), _space-client_ (com.space.client) and _space-common_ (com.space.common), the shared codebase used by server and client.
 These code areas should be developed separately.
 - space-server and space-common are developed using Java SE 8.
 - At least one space-client will be developed in the same programming language.
 (Other clients may user whatever they desire)
 - The codebase should be kept clean, the code should follow common coding conventions and the test coverage should be kept at a high level.